 Before we start with the actual Jira implementation part we should take into consideration that this kind of integration can be performed on both Cloud and On-prem/Server instances and with the combination of any Jira project types, it can be either Jira Core, Software, or Service Desk which as of recently has become Service Management.
 This allows any organization to integrate their Jira instance without having the concerned if they have the correct version and project type which is a big benefit in terms of spending additional unnecessary financial costs.

-In addition to this article, we will give a clear overview of the configuration steps performed in both platforms and explain a real example of this solution.
-From Jira side, we shall present two variations, one with a Cloud version using a Service Desk project, and the second one with On-prem/Server version followed by a Jira Software project.
+In addition to this article, we will give a clear overview of the configuration steps performed on both platforms and explain a real example of this solution.
+From the Jira side, we shall present two variations, one with a Cloud version using a Service Desk project, and the second one with an On-prem/Server version followed by a Jira Software project.

 1. The first part will be dedicated to Jira implementation

 I. Jira Cloud Service Desk Configuration Part

 We are going to present how to prepare a Jira instance by following this necessary step for this automation process, the prerequisites are:

 - Atlassian Jira Service Desk Cloud instance or

 - Valid Atlassian Jira account in order to generate API Token for Cloud